Bitfinex Launches First-Ever Tokenized US Treasuries In Latin America Under El Salvador Framework

 Notably, Bitfinex Securities was the first platform to receive a Digital Asset License under El Salvador's securities law introduced in January 2023.

-Regulated in both El Salvador and Kazakhstan, Bitfinex Securities envisions a world where investors and issuers can interact seamlessly, cost-effectively, and efficiently under compliant processes and secure avenues.
+Regulated in both El Salvador and Kazakhstan, Bitfinex Securities says it envisions a world where investors and issuers can interact seamlessly, cost-effectively and efficiently under compliant processes and secure avenues.

 © Copyright IBTimes 2024.
 All rights reserved.